AnyLog-co/documentation/training/Session II (Deployment).md

 * The training is using Docker to deploy the software packages.
 Note that Kubernetes deployment is supported and detailed in the referenced documents.

-In this training, users create a configuration file for each node in the network.
+In this training, users create a configuration file for each node in the network using a questionnaire during the deploy process.
 In most customers deployments, the configurations are pre-packaged with the software deployed on each node.
+Advanced users can create configuration files by specifying the AnyLog configuration commands in a file (or a metadata policy) and associating the file (or policy) to a node on startup.
+A detailed example is available in the [Netowrk Setup](../examples/Network%20setup.md) documet.

 **Deployment Diagram**: